hyperledger/indy-hipe/text/connection-protocol/README.md

 * The `label` attribute provides a suggested label for the connection.
 This allows the user to tell multiple connection offers apart.
 This is not a trusted attribute.

 #### Alice Receives the Request
-After receiving the connection request, Alice resolves the DID,  and then stores the resulting verification key, and endpoint information in her wallet.
-Alice then prepares to send a connection response be generating her DID and key for the relationship.
+After receiving the connection request, Alice resolves the DID provided by Bob.
+She then compares the sender key used in the wire level encryption to the key found in Bob's DID Document.
+The keys must match for the request to be authentic.

-She writes the DID to the ledger, along with the key and endpoint information.
-She then prepares the response
+Alice can accept, reject, or ignore the request.
+If she chooses to accept it, she then stores the DID that Bob provided, along with a cached version of the verification key, and endpoint information in her wallet.

+If Alice chooses to reject the request, she'll discard the associated information.

 ## 2. Connection Response
 [2-connection-response]: #3-connection-response